Skip to main content

 We all know that replacing someone is significantly more expensive than retaining them.

-As such, we want to be sure that, when it comes to talent acquisition and onboarding, we are doing so effectively and in a way that will create a positive employee experience for new hires and help with employee retention rates.
+As such, we want to be sure that, when it comes to talent acquisition and onboarding, we are doing so effectively and in a way that will create a positive employee experience for new hires and to help with employee retention rates.

-This gives us a specific goal, a way to measure it in terms of turnover, especially turnover within the first 90 days, along with a time frame to gather meaningful data.
+This gives us a specific goal, a way to measure it in terms of turnover, and especially turnover within the first 90 days, along with a time frame to gather meaningful data.

 We have to believe this goal is achievable, and it can certainly be relevant if there is a high degree of turnover in your organization.